leolinxup6/ADIP_HW/HW1/README.md

 # Exercise 2
 ### PNG image I/O
-> * This probelm is to practice calling OpenCV functions.<br>You should open `haha.raw`.
+> * This problem is to practice calling OpenCV functions.<br>You should open `haha.raw`.
 Please Draw your Student ID and any word you want to show on the `haha.raw` image.
 Save the image as png format.